The Playboys: Plot

 In a small Irish village in 1957, Tara Maguire, a young resolute woman, is the talk of the town because she is having a baby out of wedlock, and refuses to name the father.
 During Sunday mass she goes into labour giving birth to a baby boy.
 Sergeant Brendan Hegarty, the local police officer of the Garda Síochána, and Mick, a local landowner, vie for Tara's hand in marriage, but she refuses them both.

 Mick loses his cattle and facing financial ruin commits suicide.
 People in town blame his death on Tara's rejection.
 The local priest, Father Malone, attempts to compel Tara to marry the constable before another tragedy takes place.
 But Tara is not in love with the solemn and older Sgt.
 Hegarty, a reformed alcoholic, who hides the fury of his unrequited love for Tara in his devotion for her.
 He carves a cradle for the baby, but Tara vehemently refuses the gift and his attentions.

 The beautiful and strong willed Tara lives with her sister Brigid and is determined to make it on her own.
 She supplements her income as a dressmaker, raising chickens in her garden and smuggling goods from the nearby border with Northern Ireland.
-However even in this she has to face Hegarty who discovers her secret illegal dealings while riding his bicycle at night looking for smugglers on the roads.
+However, in this she has to face Hegarty who discovers her secret illegal dealings while riding his bicycle at night looking for smugglers on the roads.

 The arrival of a shabby troupe of travelling actors called the "Playboys", stirs the town.
 Tara surprises Tom, one of the actors, stealing one of her chickens.
 He has to pay for it, but he is smitten with her beauty and her character.
 They flirt and spar around the village, all under the resentful eye of the constable.
 The Playboys are a success in the sleepy village and the tent is full when the show starts at night.
 One of their numbers with female dancers lifting their skirts causes a furious response from Father Malone, who has another opinion of what is wholesome entertainment.
 The actors are forced to switch to staging Othello.
 A blind woman gets so excited during a show that she suddenly regains her vision.
 Not only do the group of actors have to deal with discord when the time to share the dividends comes, but the recent arrival of television threatens the survival of their art.